anthology-inc/at23-power-automate-workshop/README.md

 which are used to query Anthology Student and initiate a approval workflow that notifies a user via Microsoft Teams, prompts for their approval or disapproval, and then updates Anthology Student accordingly.

+### What you will need
+In order to participate in this workshop participants will need an Azure tenet  with Power Automate and Microsoft Teams.
+Participants will also need software (eitehr command line or other) capable of sending HTTP POST request to URLs.
+We will be using [Postman](https://www.postman.com/downloads/) thoughout this guide.

 ---

 ## Start by create a simple flow and testing it